hassanhamza930/thinkfast/README.md

 ## 🎯 Overview

-ThinkFast API is a FastAPI-based service that enhances language model responses through a unique multi-pass reasoning system.
+ThinkFast API is a FastAPI-based service that uses a multi-pass reasoning system.
 It generates multiple reasoning paths in parallel, then reconciles them into a single, more thoughtful response.

 ## 🧠 How It Works Under the Hood